Energy Efficiency DirectiveEED vs EPBDScope comparison

 Energy Performance of Buildings Directive (EPBD)

-EPBD overlap appears when the same building also needs performance certificates or renovation evidence.
-The EPBD question is whether the record supports building-performance compliance.
+EPBD overlap appears when the same building also has a minimum-performance, certificate, renovation-passport, technical-system, inspection, or zero-emission requirement.
+The EPBD question is whether the record supports the applicable building-performance rule.

 Operational implication